2i2c-org/team-compass/services/interactive-computing/hub-rollout-process.md

 # Hub Rollout Process

-Our interactive computing hubs are an opportunity for the Product & Services (PS) team to work directly with communities.
-Our expertise at 2i2c is solving *XY problems* — matching infrastructure and open source tooling to the needs of education and research communities.
-To do this well, we need a repeatable process for how PS engineers and BD interact with communities when deploying a hub.

-## Process Overview

 The hub rollout process is a collaboration between **Business Development (BD)** and **Product & Services (PS)**.
 BD bookends the process — identifying communities and tracking long-term value — while PS leads the technical engagement from sales engineering through validation.

 ```{mermaid}